ChirilaAndr/Interior-design-webpage/README.md

 # Interior-design-webpage
-A one page webpage designer after a w3schools template.
+A one page webpage designer after a w3schools template - https://www.w3schools.com/w3css/tryw3css_templates_interior_design.htm#
+I tried copying the template as much as possible.

 This is one of my first projects so the code is not perfect.
 Might refactor later.